ASK ABDI: HOW DO I MOVE OUT OF A STATE OF PANIC AND INTO A PLACE OF EASE?

-Question: I just read your last post “why would we rather stay stuck” and I have some further questions on this.
-The terror you spoke of is something that I am slowly unravelling in my life.
-I have always been challenged by anxiety, particularly social anxiety but it hasn’t been until this summer that I have realized the true extent of it.
+QUESTION: I have always been challenged by anxiety, particularly social anxiety, but it hasn’t been until this summer that I’ve realized the true extent of it.

 I am literally living in fight or flight mode 90% of my life and am uncertain how to get out of it.
-I avoid social situations like the plague at times and at other times have very well choreographed superficial costumes that I put on in order to survive socially, and I do, some people would even question whether I truly have social anxiety or not.
+I avoid social situations like the plague at times, and at other times I have very well-choreographed, superficial costumes that I put on in order to survive socially, and I do.
+Some people would even question whether I truly have social anxiety or not.

-When we are not aware of our anxiety and terror, our defense mechanisms (“very well choreographed superficial costumes” as you beautifully describe them) run us.
+When we are not aware of our anxiety and terror, our defense mechanisms (“very well-choreographed, superficial costumes”, as you beautifully describe them) run us.
 All the ways we have developed to protect ourselves from these emotions are draining as well as suffocating.
-Now that you are aware of the anxiety and terror you can do something about it.
+Now that you are aware of the anxiety and terror - you can do something about it.
 The one practice you can start with is to begin having a relationship with the anxiety and terror.
-As we learn to tolerate these feelings they lose their hold on us.
-Start with a simple practice several minutes at a time of feeling into them.
+As we learn to tolerate these feelings, they lose their hold on us.
+Start with a simple practice, several minutes at a time, of feeling into them.
 Use slow and deep belly breathing while being aware of your body with your feet on the ground.
-Make room for these feeling that have been suppressed for so long.
+Make room for these feelings that have been suppressed for so long.
 Bringing awareness to the feelings allows them to discharge.
 This simple and difficult practice allows us to need thinner and thinner costumes to function.